Deep Spacecraft I Have Known

 - In 1998 Voyager 1 surpassed the distance record held by the (now defunct)

-- Deep spacecraft cannot use solar power (see above).
+- Deep spacecraft cannot use solar power.
+See Section 1.1

 - The gold-plated copper plaque on Voyager